 - Some commands transfer address or data on each rising edge of SCK.
 These are called Single Data Rate commands (SDR). - Some SDR commands transfer address one bit per rising edge of SCK and return data 1 bit of data per rising edge of SCK.
-These are called Single width commands. - Some SDR commands transfer both address and data two or four bits per rising edge of SCK.
-These are called Dual I/O for two bits, Quad I/O, and QPI for four bits.
-QPI also transfers instruction four bits per rising edge. - Some commands transfer address and data on both the rising edge and falling edge of SCK.
-These are called Double Data Rate (DDR) commands. - There are DDR commands for 4 bits of address or data per SCK edge.
-These are called Quad I/O DDR and QPI DDR for four bit per edge transfer.
+These are called Single width commands. - Some SDR commands transfer both address and data 2 or 4 bits per rising edge of SCK.
+These are called Dual I/O for 2 bit, Quad I/O, and QPI for 4 bit.
+QPI also transfers instructions 4 bits per rising edge. - Some commands transfer address and data on both the rising edge and falling edge of SCK.
+These are called Double Data Rate (DDR) commands.

+• There are DDR commands for 4 bits of address or data per SCK edge.
+These are called Quad I/O DDR and QPI DDR for 4 bit per edge transfer.

 All of these commands, except QPI Read, begin with an instruction code that is transferred one bit per SCK rising edge.
-QPI Read transfers the instruction four bits per SCK rising edge.
+QPI Read transfers the instruction 4 bits per SCK rising edge.
 The instruction is followed by either a 3- or 4-byte address transferred at SDR or DDR.
 Commands transferring address or data 2 or 4 bits per clock edge are called Multiple I/O (MIO) commands.
-For S25FS-S family devices at 256-Mbits or higher density, the traditional SPI 3-byte addresses are unable to directly address all locations in the memory array.
+For S25FS512S devices, the traditional SPI 3-byte addresses are unable to directly address all locations in the memory array.
 Separate 4-byte address read commands are provided for access to the entire address space.
 These devices may be configured to take a 4-byte address from the host system with the traditional 3-byte address commands.
 The 4-byte address mode for traditional commands is activated by setting the Address Length bit in Configuration Register 2 to 0.
-In the FS128S, higher order address bits above A23 in the 4-byte address commands, or commands using 4-byte address mode are not relevant and are ignored because the flash array is only 128 Mbits in size.

 The Quad I/O and QPI commands provide a performance improvement option controlled by mode bits that are sent following the address bits.
 The mode bits indicate whether the command following the end of the current read will be another read of the same type, without an instruction at the beginning of the read.
-These mode bits give the option to eliminate the instruction cycles when doing a series of Quad Read accesses.
+These mode bits give the option to eliminate the instruction cycles when doing a series of Quad read accesses.

 Some commands require delay cycles following the address or mode bits to allow time to access the memory array - read latency.
 The delay or read latency cycles are traditionally called dummy cycles.
-The dummy cycles are ignored by the memory thus any data provided by the host during these cycles is "don't care" and the host may also leave the SI signal at high impedance during the dummy cycles.
+The dummy cycles are ignored by the memory thus any data provided by the host during these cycles is 'don't care' and the host may also leave the SI signal at high impedance during the dummy cycles.
 When MIO commands are used the host must stop driving the IO signals (outputs are high impedance) before the end of last dummy cycle.
 When DDR commands are used the host must not drive the I/O signals during any dummy cycle.
 The number of dummy cycles varies with the SCK frequency or performance option selected via the Configuration Register 2 (CR2V[3:0]) Latency Code.
 Dummy cycles are measured from SCK falling edge to next SCK falling edge.
 SPI outputs are traditionally driven to a new value on the falling edge of each SCK.
 Zero dummy cycles means the returning data is driven by the memory on the same falling edge of SCK that the host stops driving address or mode bits.